 - Gesamtkatalog der Wiegendrucke (GW) — Database with records of European books printed before 1501.

 - Glossary of Early Modern Print Genres (Universiteit Utrecht) - Covers terminology in English, Dutch, French, German, Italian, and Spanish.

 - Incunabula Short Title Catalogue (ISTC) — Database with records of European books printed before 1501.

 - Universal Short Title Catalogue (USTC) — Database with records of European books printed before 1601.

 - Heritage of the Printed Book Database (HPD) — Database with records of early printed books (1455-1830) held by important European and American research libraries

 - WorldCat — Online catalogue on more then 50.000 libraries from 90 countries.

-- Digital versions of printed works present in Leiden University Library can be consulted in Delpher, and in short time as well in Google Books, thanks to a project digitizing 55.000 books.
+- Digital versions of printed works present in Leiden University Library can be consulted in Delpher, and as well in Google Books.